whitfin/jen/README.md

 the case.
 If you're not using JSON, you can provide the `-r` flag to treat the incoming data as "raw".
 In this case many options will have no effect (such as pretty printing), but templating can still be carried out properly.

+During development, Jen had options to combined and prettify JSON inputs.
+This was removed to keep things simple, and to allow Jen to support more input types.
+Instead it is recommended to use [jq](https://stedolan.github.io/jq/) for these purposes.

 For a complete and up to date list of options, please use `jen -h` in your terminal.